OT helps you

 Occupational therapists are skilled professionals who find solutions to everyday problems.
 For example an occupational therapist can advise you on approaching a task differently, using equipment or aids, adapting your home or working environment, and finding strategies to reach your chosen goals.

-An occupational therapist will work with you to achieve the things that are important to you.
-This support can make a real difference to your life - giving you a renewed sense of purpose, opening up new horizons, and changing the way you feel about the future.
+An occupational therapist will work with you and consider all your needs—physical, psychological, social and environmental.
+This support can make a real difference to your life, giving you a renewed sense of purpose, opening up new horizons, and changing the way you feel about the future.

 How can I find an Occupational Therapist?